mar29th/nlp-dpm/README.md

 project is more of a demo, `Application` serves as more of a top-level class that interfaces directly with command line.

+### Execution Procedure
+1. Read configuration
+2. Resolve dependencies
+3. Download dependencies
+4. Inject dependencies to application, get `Annotator` from interface
+5. Add all `Annotator`s to `AnnotatorService` and run.

 ### Suggestion For Future Developments
 1. GUI:
 Since running JARs require JVM and terminal, it might be better to provide a bash